 UWC Mahindra College

-All began in 1997 with the generous gift of land and building infrastructure by Harish Mahindra of the world-renowned Mahindra & Mahindra Group.
+It all began in 1997 with the generous gift of land and building infrastructure by Harish Mahindra of the world-renowned Mahindra & Mahindra Group.
 UWC Mahindra, or MUWCI (pronounced “myoo-ki”) as it is more informally known, is a vibrant college with a rich tradition of curricular innovation and community engagement.
-Programs such as the IB’s World Studies Extended Essay and the Film Studies program were conceived and piloted here.
-The College also runs a bridge program and the Akshara Foundation, both of which enhance the positive local impact of the College and provide students with numerous opportunities for project-based and service learning.
+Programmes such as the IB’s World Studies Extended Essay and the Film Studies programme were conceived and piloted here.
+The college also houses the Akshara Foundation, which enhances the positive local impact of the college and provides students with numerous opportunities for project-based and service learning.

 Campus and Facilities